chesslablab/chess-data/README.md

 #### `load.sh`

 	bash/load.sh
-	This will load all PGN files stored in the data folder.
+	This will load all PGN files stored in the data/games folder.
 Are you sure to continue? (y|n) y Good!
 This is a valid PGN file.
 512 games were inserted into the database.
 	Loading games for 3 s...
 	Good!
 This is a valid PGN file.
 1335 games were inserted into the database.
 	Loading games for 11 s...
 	The loading of games is completed.

+### Development

+Should you want to play around with the development environment follow the steps below.

+Run the tests:

+	docker exec -it pgn_chess_data_php_fpm vendor/bin/phpunit --configuration phpunit-docker.xml

 ### License